 Releasing information to parents, other relatives and third parties

-How can the University help if you have serious concerns?
+How can the University help if there are serious welfare or safety concerns?

 1 The term 'students' here includes applicants, enrolled students and alumni